OpenGlobalMind/ogm-thursday-2021-10-28/Person/Pierre Teilhard de Chardin.md

-# Positive Maps Of The Future
+# Pierre Teilhard de Chardin

 _(this page needs more text)_